DeanJain/JavaBigdata/JavaBasics.md

 * traverse through length to get element
 * add/update/delete without reshuffling whole list

-#### Queue/ Dequeue ->
+#### Queue / Dequeue ->
-* FIFO, add, remove, peek
+* Queue - FIFO, add, remove, peek (move next without removing)
-* Dequeue - add/remove from both ends
+* Dequeue - known as double ended queue or Stack (push / pop), add/remove from both ends
+* priority queue, where each element is assigned a priority and enqueued according to this priority

 #### Maps (Hash, Associative array, dictionary)
+* Map implementations - `HashMap, TreeMap, Hashtable and LinkedHashMap`
-* HashMap internally uses arrays is not ordered
+* HashMap internally uses arrays and is not ordered and not Synchronized
-    * LinkedHashMap same as hashmap with O(1) search and is also ordered
-    * ConcurrentHashMap - thread safe
-* HashTable is same as HashMap but is Synchronized
+* HashTable is same as HashMap but is Synchronized, this is deprecated and should not be used
 * TreeMap uses BST internally and is ordered
+* LinkedHashMap same as hashmap with O(1) search and preserves insertion order
+* ConcurrentHashMap - thread safe and should be used instead of HashTable
 * Each node in tree is a key value pair
 * In case of hash collision, can use secondary hash fn and value can be used as an offset

 #### Sets
-* Unordered set of elements with no dups
+* Unordered set of elements with no duplicates
+* Set interface implementation: HashSet, TreeSet and LinkedHashSet (All allow unique elements only, are NOT synchronized)
-* HashSet uses hashmap as impl, key is the element and value is stored as a marker
+* HashSet uses hashmap as implementation, key is the element and value is stored as a marker, Use HashSet if you don’t want to maintain any order of elements.
-* HashSet, TreeSet and LinkedHashSet
+* Use LinkedHashSet if you want to maintain insertion order of elements, it internally uses Map and Linked List
+* Use TreeSet if you want to sort the elements according to some Comparator
 * Collections.newSetFromMap returns a Set from Map

 #### Graphs
+* two ways to represent graphs - Adjacency Matrix and Adjacency List
+* adjacency matrix is a square matrix with dimensions equivalent to the number of vertices in the graph, matrix typically have values ‘0’ or ‘1’. value of ‘1’ indicates adjacency between the vertices in the row and column and a value of ‘0’ otherwise
+* An adjacency matrix is often implemented as a two-dimensional array where all nodes appear on each dimension of the array, thus forming a matrix.
-* An adjacency list is simply a list of edges between nodes in a graph.
+* An adjacency list is simply an array of lists, which are lists of edges between nodes in a graph.
 * An adjacency list takes O(n) time to check whether an edge exists because you potentially must iterate over all elements in the list to check for the existence of an edge.
-* An adjacency matrix is often implemented as a two-dimensional array where all nodes appear on each dimension of the array, thus forming a matrix.
-* Edges between nodes are represented by a true value (or by a bit set to 1).

-#### Tree BFS and DFS:
+* Two possible ways to traverse a graph, depth-first traversal (using Stack) and breadth-first traversal (using Queue).

+* Java doesn’t have a default implementation of the graph data structure, we can implement them using existing collections, Map<Vertex, List<Vertex>>
+* JGraphT is one of the most popular libraries in Java for the graph data structure.
+It allows the creation of a simple graph, directed graph, weighted graph, amongst others.
+* Apache Giraph, currently used at Facebook to analyze the graph formed by their users, and Apache TinkerPop, commonly used on top of graph databases.

+#### Trees:
 * Binary tree with two childrens
 * BST binary search tree, less left, eq/more right
 * Binary Heap Tree - Children are more than parent, binary tree
+* `Red & Black Tree` - Java tree API implementation is an instance of this data structure, it is a kind of self-balancing binary search tree
+* R&B Tree - Each node is either red or black, The root is black, All leaves are black, If a node is red, then both its children are black.
+* Java Trees - TreeSet and TreeMap
 * A breadth-first search typically uses a Queue (FIFO) to keep track of nodes, whereas a depth-first search typically uses a Stack (LIFO)
+* There are three types of depth-first traversal:
+    - pre-order (parent first): visit the parent, then all the left children, and then all the right children.
+    - in-order (parent mid): visit the left child, then the parent, and then the right child.
+This approach is useful for BSTs as it traverses the nodes in sorted order.
+    - post-order (parent last): visit the left child, then the right child, and then the parent.

 ### Sorting:
 Comparable - natural ordering, example Arrays.sort(), String class.